Skip to main content

 SES transport

-Nodemailer SES transport lets you deliver email through Amazon Simple Email Service (SES) using the official AWS JavaScript SESv2 Client package @aws-sdk/client‑sesv2.
-It is a thin wrapper around SendEmailCommand that preserves the familiar transporter.sendMail() API.
+The Nodemailer SES transport allows you to send emails through Amazon Simple Email Service (SES) using the official AWS SDK v3 package @aws-sdk/client-sesv2.
+It acts as a wrapper around the SendEmailCommand while letting you use the familiar transporter.sendMail() API you already know from Nodemailer.

-The SES SDK is not bundled with Nodemailer.
-Install it explicitly:
+The AWS SES SDK is not included with Nodemailer, so you need to install it separately:

 npm install @aws-sdk/client-sesv2